minibolt-guide/minibolt/index.md

 Difficulty: Hard
 {: .label .label-red }

-* Tested: indicates if the guide has been updated and tested on the RaspiBolt v3 and MiniBolt.
-If this is not the case, you might have to modify part of the guide to make it work on a RaspiBolt v3 ort MiniBolt.
+* Tested: indicates if the guide has been updated and tested on the MiniBolt.
+If this is not the case, you might have to modify part of the guide to make it work on MiniBolt.

 Status: Tested MiniBolt
 {: .label .label-blue }

 Status: Not tested MiniBolt
 {: .label .label-red }

-Status: Tested RaspiBolt v3
-{: .label .label-green }

-Status: Not tested RaspiBolt v3
-{: .label .label-yellow }

 <br /><br />